artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 While working on any mature distributed system is a challenge, some work is particularly challenging or risky.
-Generally, risk is reduced when many skilled eyes can review the risky thing.
+Generally, risk is reduced when many skilled eyes can review the risky thing in an environment that closely mimics the production environment.

 This class of work might include changes to authorization flows, page redesigns or infrastructural upgrades (e.g. a NodeJS upgrade).